EUROPEAN MEDIA SUGGESTED AMENDMENTS ON THE DMA PROPOSAL

 information and data necessary for advertisers,

-publishers, mandated independent third parties
+mandated independent third parties,

-to effectively carry out their own independent
+effectively carry out their own independent

 measurement of the performance of their